-Sorry, we know that nutritionists, celebrities, and other health experts sound like a broken record when it comes to preaching exorbitant water intake, but for the actual record, there's a reason.
+Sorry, we know that nutritionists, celebrities, and other health experts sound like a broken record when it comes to preaching water intake, but for the actual record, there's a reason.
 It works.
-Even though it may sound obvious, drinking an adequate amount of water is a basic necessity and encourages life—aka nails—that grow fast and strong.
+Even though it may sound obvious, drinking an adequate amount of water is a basic necessity and will help nails grow fast and strong.
 That said, even though drinking water will help encourage happy and healthy cells and nail growth, soaking your nails too long in the stuff can weaken them and lead to premature brittleness.
 (Just some food for thought.)

-Hair, skin, and nail supplements aren't breaking news (in fact, far from it), but if you choose the right formula, these types of supplements can help supplement and strengthen your nails.
-And, you can only imagine my satisfaction when I realized Hanna and I have the same favorite.
+Hair, skin, and nail supplements aren't breaking news (in fact, far from it), but if you choose the right formula, these types of supplements can help strengthen your nails.
+And you can only imagine my satisfaction when I realized Hanna and I have the same favorite.

 "As far as supplements go, I'm obsessed with Killer Nails from Hum Nutrition," she shares.
 "I noticed a significant difference in just a few weeks of using it."
 Um, same.

 Yep, they exist!
-Swapping out your normal polish for less toxic or nutrient-embellished versions will do your long nail game good in the long run.
+Swapping out your normal polish for less toxic or more nutrient-embellished versions will do your nail game good in the long run.

 As convenient as gel manicures are (They look fab!
 They last!), they're just naturally harder on your nails, and a regular polish will be a better bet for keeping nails strong and healthy.
 That said, if you can't resist the temptation of gels or have a job where perfect nails 24/7 are a must, make sure you get them removed professionally, and please, please don't peel and rip them off yourself.
 In fact, Hanna says it's pretty much the worst thing you can do if you're in the process of trying to strengthen your nails.